 The Physiotherapists at Midlothian Physiotherapy LLP have a minimum of 15 years of clinical experience in a range of settings ranging from paediatrics at the Sick Kids in Edinburgh, through musculoskeletal outpatients at Spire Murrayfield to professional football.
 This broad experience gained in a variety of clinical settings in both the NHS and the private sector ensures that the clinicians at Midlothian Physiotherapy LLP have a wealth of knowledge when it comes to the assessment, treatment and overall management of musculoskeletal problems.
 We are all members of the CSP or Chartered Society of Physiotherapy and we are all registered with the HCPC or Health and Care Professions Council.

-Therefore that if you come to Midlothian Physiotherapy LLP you can rely on being seen by an expert clinician who adheres to the appropriate professional standards.
-Who has broad base of clinical experience in a wide range of clinical settings who will see you at a time which is convenient for you.
+Therefore that if you come to Midlothian Physiotherapy LLP you can rely on being seen by an expert clinician who adheres to the highest professional standards, who has a broad base of clinical experience in a wide range of clinical settings, who has enough time to listen to your concerns and who will see you at a time which is convenient for you.

 How do we treat you ?